jhpyle/docassemble/_docs/initial.md

 If a `logo` is defined, it will be displayed in the navigation bar in the web app in place of the `title` and `short title`.
-The content of the `logo` should be raw HTML.
+The content of the `logo` should be raw [HTML].
 If you include an image, you should size it to be about 20 pixels in height.

 If a `tab title` is provided, it will be displayed as the title